 Despite Disney closing their in-house game development studio in 2016, there are still plenty of Disney PC games to dive into, from new games, old remasters, or collabs and crossovers.
 Ranging from classic ’90s click-based adventure games all the way to big-budget sandbox games, whether you’re looking for the best Disney games, Pixar characters, or even just stylistic influence, there’s guaranteed to be something here for you.
 And you don’t even have to worry about mods or emulation tools to play the games in this list.

-The 15 best Disney games on PC in 2024 are:
+The best Disney games on PC in 2024 are:

 Disney Dreamlight Valley

 If you’ve ever wanted to get to know the denizens of Disneyland on a personal level, now’s your chance.
-Disney Dreamlight Valley is a life game that’s guaranteed the capture the heart of any die-hard Disney fan.
+Disney Dreamlight Valley is a life game guaranteed to capture the heart of any die-hard Disney fan.
 It largely takes its inspiration from games like Animal Crossing – but instead of a charming cast of animals, the residents of Dreamlight Valley are pulled straight from your favorite Disney and Pixar movies across the years.

-When you’re not traveling to distant realms to recruit your favorite Dreamlight Valley characters to join your neighborhood, you can customize your character in various outfits, upgrade your Dreamlight Valley house, and craft delicious recipes.
-Disney Dreamlight Valley is currently still in early access on Steam, so there’s plenty of time to meet your favorite Disney pals and make them a permanent fixture in your neighborhood ahead of the farming sim‘s full release.
-What’s more, Gameloft is maintaining a remarkable update schedule, bringing new Disney faces to the valley every couple of months, including Princess Vanellope and Belle and the Beast, so take a look at who the next Dreamlight Valley update introduces.
+Travel to distant realms and recruit your favorite Dreamlight Valley characters to join your neighborhood, making them a permanent fixture in the farming sim.
+You can customize your character in various outfits, upgrade your Dreamlight Valley house, and craft delicious recipes.
+What’s more, Gameloft maintains a remarkable update schedule, bringing new Disney faces to the valley every couple of months, including Princess Vanellope and Belle and the Beast, so look at who the next Dreamlight Valley update introduces.

 Disney Speedstorm